Wenlab/Computation-Neuro-Course/Results/README.md

 Temporarily, only _markdown_ files (.md, .markdown), at the root directory, would be uploaded to GitHub.

-You have the option to sync the reference folder with Nutstore or EndNote.
+You have the option to sync the folder with Nutstore.

 If you need any help, or have questions, please post an issue on [here](https://github.com/Wenlab/Template-Project-Repository/issues).
 I'd like to help you.